Mountain yellow-legged frog: Decline

 Once a common species, Rana muscosa was absent from much of its native range by the 1970s.
 Over the course of the last hundred years, 90% of its populations have been eliminated.
 The frog was known from 166 locations in the Southern California mountains, and as of 2007, only seven or eight remained.
 The 2009 discovery of R. muscosa at two locations in the San Bernardino National Forest was newsworthy.
 The frog is represented in the Sierra Nevada by three or four populations.
 Its decline is attributed to many factors, including introduced species of fish such as trout, livestock grazing, chytrid fungus, and probably pesticides, drought, and ultraviolet radiation.
 Recreational activities in streams have also had an impact.

 Introduced fish species

 Trout were introduced to lakes and streams throughout the Sierra Nevada in the late 1800s to increase recreational fishing in the area.
 90% of these Sierra Nevada lakes and streams did not previously have fish in them, although the trout were regionally present.
-The fish feed on tadpoles, a main prey item.
-The fish feed on tadpoles, a main prey item.
-Some of these fish types that prey on tadpoles include the brown, golden, and rainbow trout, as well as the brook char.
+The fish feed on tadpoles.
+Some of the fish types that prey on tadpoles include the brown, golden, and rainbow trout, as well as the brook trout.
 The introduced trout have changed the distribution of several native species in the local ecosystems.
 Most of the mountain yellow-legged frog populations did not evolve to adapt to the trout.
 The trout caused populations to isolate, restricted the amount of available habitats, and increased the chances of extinction.
 After the removal of fish from several lakes, the frog reappeared and its populations increased.
 These frogs then began to disperse to other suitable habitats nearby.